 In 1952, he began work for McDonnell Aircraft Corporation and was vice president of the Board of Directors by 1959.
 In 1962, after a series of promotions, he became vice president and general counsel.
 A year later he died in an automobile accident while driving to work.
 He was a member of the Missouri Historical Society, the St. Louis Chamber of Commerce, the St. Louis Bar Association, American Bar Association and the Washington University Planning and Development Council.

-Following Rutledge’s death, James S. McDonnell, Chairman of the Board of the McDonnell Aircraft Corporation and President of the Board of Directors of Washington University, donated one million dollars, part of which was in honor of his business associate, Thomas Rutledge.
+Following Rutledge’s death, James S. McDonnell, Chairman of the Board of the McDonnell Aircraft Corporation and President of the Board of Directors of Washington University, donated generously in honor of his business associate, Thomas Rutledge.